DarkFoxYT/SPV_addon/README.md

 Monitor your thirst and Sanity stats with some HUD overlays.
 Running out isn’t just an inconvenience—it’s a threat.

 **Battery & Flashlight Mechanics:**
 Manage your flashlight’s battery!
-Stay in the light, or risk being plunged into the darkness… and whatever lurks there.
+Stay in the light, or risk being plunged into the darkness…

 **Custom HUDs & Visual Overlays:**
 Redesigned on-screen elements make your status clear and keep you on edge.